 As an artist and activist, I use my creative skills to work with people or organizations in their communities to influence social change.
-While a visual artist* uses his skills to express his view of the world, my actions are about supporting the progress and improvement of communities.
-My interest is to improve society as a whole and to help other people find their own ways of expression.
-The social sculpture thematizes certain social themes with art and creativity to make them visible.
-The artistic content of a social sculpture aims to shape the community.
-Especially when it visualizes conflicts, ecological crises, economic problems and interpersonal threats and puts them up for discussion.
+While a visual artist* uses their skills to express their view of the world, my intention is to support the progress and improvement of communities.
+I’m interested in improving society as a whole and to help people find their own ways of expression.
+A social sculpture puts forth certain social themes through art and creativity to make them more apparent.
+The artistic content of a social sculpture aims to shape the community from within.
+It does this by depicting conflicts, ecological crises, economic problems and interpersonal threats and puts them up for discussion.
 Then changes can occur actively in the immediate environment of a social sculpture.

-The social sculpture stands for dialogue at eye level, cooperation, active listening, solidarity and empathy – the message of the social sculpture emerges in the midst of the community.
-All aspects are bundled and form the thematic field for joint work in public space.
-With a commitment to diversity, the social sculpture strives to involve all participants* who are committed to socially committed practices in order to improve their environment, regardless of race, gender, class, age, sexual orientation and national status.
-Social sculpture works as an initiative to develop communities with marginalized groups through art, education, volunteering and grassroots organization.
-My approach includes a number of actions and projects to strengthen the initiative.
+The social sculpture stands for dialogue at eye level with partner institutions and corporations, active listening, solidarity, empathy and non-discrimination – as the message of the social sculpture emerges in the midst of the community.
+All these aspects are bundled together and form the thematic field for the collaborative venture in a public place.
+With a commitment to diversity, the social sculpture strives to involve all participants* who are committed to socially committed practices in order to improve their environment, regardless of race, gender, class, age, sexual orientation and nationality.
+The Social sculpture is an initiative that encourages growth in communities that harbour marginalized groups through working with art, education, volunteering and grassroots organizations.

 What is the aim of a social sculpture?